executors/executors/wording.md

 The `exception_arg_t` struct is an empty structure type used as a unique type to disambiguate constructor and function overloading.
 Specifically, functions passed to `then_execute` and `bulk_then_execute` may have `exception_arg_t` as an argument, immediately followed by an argument that should be interpreted as an exception thrown from a preceding function invocation.

+## Execution Support Library

+### General

+This Clause describes components supporting execution of a callable object [func.def].

+As defined in [thread.req.lockable.general]:

+> "An *execution agent* is an entity such as a thread that may perform work in parallel with other execution agents. [*Note:* Implementations or users may introduce other kinds of agents such as processes or thread-pool tasks. *--end note*] The calling agent is determined by context; e.g., the calling thread that contains the call, and so on."

+An execution agent supports execution by invoking a callable within an *execution context* such as as the calling thread or thread-pool.
+An *executor* submits a callable to an execution context to be invoked by an execution agent within an associated execution context. [*Note:* Invocation of the callable may be inlined such as when the execution context is the calling thread, or may be scheduled such as when the execution context is a thread-pool with task scheduler. *--end note*] An executor may submit a callable with *execution properties* that specify how the submission and invocation of the callable interacts with the submitting thread and execution context, including forward progress guarantees [intro.progress].

+For the intent of this library and extensions to this library, the observable *lifetime of an execution agent* begins immediately before the callable is invoked and ends immediately after the callable completes, either normally or having thrown an exception.

 ### Header `<execution>` synopsis

 ```